 Whether this happens intentionally (when an internal team takes matters into their own hands and deviates from the brand on purpose) or through carelessness or lax brand policing, the results are similar.

 Many nonprofits shoot themselves in the foot if staff members and volunteers do not follow established brand guidelines.

 Build brand guidelines or a style guide to ensure that everyone responsible for putting your brand identity out to the public knows how to put your brand in the public sphere.

 Keep guidelines as specific as possible, and keep them documented and accessible to all of your staff.

 You worked hard to create your brand.
-Give your staff members and volunteers the tools they need, so they don’t inadvertently go off-brand and create internal checks so that you know your brand is applied correctly by all.
+Give your staff members and volunteers the tools they need so they don’t inadvertently go off-brand and make internal checks so that you know your brand is applied correctly by all.

 This is important in all your communications, even at events where you’ll publicly showcase your brand.